Virginia Counseling Degrees & Licenses

 William & Mary – College of Education

 Chartered in 1693, William & Mary is the country’s second-oldest institute of higher learning.
-They offer several counseling programs, including on-campus master of education degrees in school counseling; couples, marriage, and family counseling; and clinical mental health counseling.
+They offer several counseling programs, including on-campus master of education degrees in school counseling and a clinical mental health counseling degree with optional specializations in addictions counseling, couples, marriage, and family counseling, as well as military and veteran counseling.
 The MEd is in clinical mental health counseling (CMHC).

 • Location: Williamsburg, Virginia